-Refers to university or university transfer courses with a final grade of 4.0 or higher.
+Refers to university with a final grade of D or higher.

 (5) Course Weight

 A unit of course weight indicates the instructional credit assigned to a course and is designated by the \star symbol after the course number and name.
 Units of course weight form a part of the degree requirements and are also used to calculate a student's Grade Point Average (GPA).